bitcointranscripts/bitcointranscripts/mit-bitcoin-expo/mit-bitcoin-expo-2022/lightning-panel.md

 Rene Pickhardt: 00:05:03

-Yeah, so I mean, one of the known downsides of the lightning network protocol is that you cannot really operate a lightning node in a cold storage fashion.
+Yeah, so I mean, one of the known downsides of the Lightning network protocol is that you cannot really operate a lightning node in a cold storage fashion.
 You have to really be online all the time.
 Your keys are on an online or hot wallet, so there's a certain risk if your computer or your note gets compromised that you are screwed basically, you have a bolting accident or whatever the lingo is, right?
 So you may not want to use all your Bitcoins on the Lightning Network.